debugdhruv/TheBrainRoom/README.md

 ## 🛡️ Note

-Some parts of the source code are protected to prevent unauthorized use.
-Reach out if you're genuinely interested in exploring the internals!
+The source code is password protected and a private repo to prevent unauthorized use.
+Please be fair and think twice to your real self, "Do I really wanna copy paste the whole base or make my own?", and If you are just exploring and watching how I made it all, Yeah man it took me time haha..